 Park ranger Alice Sumner goes out to investigate the site of a meteorite impact only to discover that a UFO has crashed.
 After touching the debris, she comes away infected.
 Unable to drive or radio out for help, she videos herself as she starts to succumb to infection.
 Elsewhere, a group of four friends go camping in the woods.
 At the same time, Trevor and his aging friend Duncan have gone hunting in the area.
 As they film themselves, both groups encounter alien creatures.

 The Encounter was the third film for director Robert Conway who had premiered with the Western Redemption: A Mile from Hell (2009) and then found the horror genre with Exit to Hell (2013).
-Subsequently, Conway made Krampus: The Reckoning (2015), its sequel Krampus Unleashed (2016) and the ghost story The Covenant (2017).
+Subsequently, Conway made Krampus: The Reckoning (2015), its sequel Krampus Unleashed (2016), the ghost story The Covenant (2017) and the ultra-violent Western Eminence Hill (2019).

 As such, it is a case of “seen one Found Footage film, seen them all.”
 All the moves feel predictable and played out.
 Robert Conway gets one or two jumps out of green glowing alien figures attacking people unexpectedly but mostly not.
 We do get the appearance of a crashed UFO in one scene and one seen flying overhead right at the very end.